Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_instructions.md

 ***High-level storyboard (25 pts)***

 - Act 1 -- Your wish has come  true
   (key dialog, scene detailsm and mood setting re: your wish being true (i.e., living in the future))

 - Act 2 -- Despair, challenge, disaster
   (ditto but re: the most dramatic challenge encountered in making wish true)

+- Act 3 -- Path to victory
+  (ditto but re: the most important success realized along the path to success)

 ***Final Recording of Play's Performance (25 pts)***